AntonVanAssche/sw/README.md

 - `queue.file`: Path to the wallpaper queue file.
 - `history.file`: Path to the wallpaper history file.
 - `history.limit`: Maximum number of entries in the wallpaper history.
+- `daemon.socket_path`: Path to the socket used by the sw daemon.

 ### Configuring sw